UFCU Stadium

-UFCU Stadium is a football stadium on the campus of Texas State University in San Marcos, Texas.
+UFCU Stadium is a college football stadium in the southern United States, located on the campus of Texas State University in San Marcos, Texas.
 It opened in 1981 and was expanded in 2011–2012 to its present 27,149-seat capacity.
-UFCU Stadium has been the home field for the Texas State Bobcats since 1981.
 In November 2003, the field was renamed Jim Wacker Field in honor of the former Bobcats football coach and director of athletics.
+It is the home field of the Texas State Bobcats of the Pac-12 Conference.

 History

 The End Zone Complex was completed and dedicated in 2002.
 The facility located in the south end zone of UFCU Stadium houses the athletic program's football operations.
 The End Zone Complex also has a full service training center, meeting rooms and coaching staff offices.

 The capacity grew to over 16,000 at the beginning of the 2009 football season with the completion of the first phase of a multi-phased expansion.
 This first phase added The Jerry and Linda Fields West Side Complex, a three-tier structure (by adding onto the existing home side) that includes new premium club seating, with 450 seats, and 15 luxury suites.
 The facility's funding came from a donation by Texas State alumns Jerry and Linda Fields.